stefan-jeitler/change-blog/ReadMe.md

 However, there is one test approach I like the most.

 **Test First**
-By Test First I mean Jon Skeet's ~~definition~~ description <https://stackoverflow.com/a/334815/13842370>
+By Test First I mean Jon Skeet's description <https://stackoverflow.com/a/334815/13842370>

 ## CI CD